DIRACGrid/DIRAC/docs/source/AdministratorGuide/UserManagement/index.rst

 DIRAC users are entities that can be authenticated.
 In a fact it's a record in the **/Registry** section of the :ref:`Configuration system <configurationSystem>`.
 Each user has a username as a unique identifier.
 Username can be created manually by administrator or automaticaly by scripts.
-User contain attributes that desribed in the **/Registry/Users** section.
-To provide authentication user must have `DN` attribute, read more about :ref:`authentication <manageAuthNAndAuthZ>`.
+User attributes are described in the **/Registry/Users** section.
+To provide authentication a user must have the `DN` attribute, read more about :ref:`authentication <manageAuthNAndAuthZ>`.
 User has permissions.
 To describe permissions we use groups.

 What is the DIRAC groups?